LENT4869/Quori/README.md

 - 📜 **Login Records**
   Successful and failed login attempts are recorded (locally).

-- 🛠️ **Secure local storage**
+-🛠️ Secure local storage
-  Hash of mnemonic is stored in `IndexedDB` with salt.
-Not sent anywhere.
+  The mnemonic is hashed with salt and stored safely on your local device.
+No data is ever transmitted externally.

 ---
-## 🧪 For Web3 Users (Beta Notice)
+-🧪 For Web3 Users (Beta Notice)

-This is a **beta build**.
-If you're a Web3 user, please follow these security suggestions:
+  This is a beta version of Quori.
+If you're a Web3 user, please follow these important safety recommendations:

-- Use a **new test wallet** (DO NOT import your real wallet)
+  Use a brand-new test wallet — do NOT import your real wallet for testing

-- Carefully record the 12 mnemonic words shown on first launch — they won’t be shown again
+  Carefully write down the 12 mnemonic words shown at first launch — they will not be shown again

-- If you **reset the RPS**, the mnemonic and verification status will be erased and reinitialized
+  If you choose to reset RPS, all stored mnemonic and verification status will be cleared and a new setup will begin

-- Your **local login history** (success/failure) will NOT be cleared during reset
+  Your local login records (success or failure) will remain intact even after a reset

 ---